Fluid ounce

 The US fluid ounce is defined relative to the US gallon, while the imperial fluid ounce is defined relative to the imperial gallon.
 The US customary and imperial systems of measurement are closely related.
 As a result, they both use many of the same units, such as fluid ounces, gallons, quarts, pints, cups, and gills, but these units have different measures depending on the system of measurement.
 Below are some of the relationships between US customary, imperial, and SI (International System of Units) measurements of volume.

-US customary system:
+Measure US customary Imperial

 Within the same system of measurement, gallons, quarts, pints, and cups, etc., share the same relationship, but since the US and imperial systems have different definitions of the gallon, their actual volumes differ.
 Being able to convert between units of measurement in SI, the US customary system, and the imperial system can be useful.